patchamama/Simple-Video_podcast-generator/README.md

 ### Features Left to Implement

-  - Add the possibility of integrating the application with a backend and a script programmed (PHP, python, nodeJS) that allows to upload the multimedia files to the server and use this script on it.
+  - Add the possibility of integrating the application with a backend and a script programmed (PHP, Python, nodeJS) that allows to upload the multimedia files to the server and use of this script on it.
   - Add other online video generator options (mencoder).

 ## Testing